taylorlowery/scwx-challenge/README.md

 ### [VS Code](https://code.visualstudio.com/)

 ## Instructions
+_The following instructions should work on Windows, Mac, and Linux systems.
+Depending on your system, you may need to elevate to administrator privileges._
-1. Open a terminal and navigate to the directory where you'd like to clone a git repo.
+### 1. Open a terminal and navigate to the directory where you'd like to clone a git repo.
-2. Clone this repository:
+### 2. Clone this repository:
 ```
 git clone https://github.com/taylorlowery/scwx-challenge.git
 ```
-3. Navigate into the project directory:
+### 3. Navigate into the project directory:
 ```
 cd scwx-challenge
 ```
-4. Upgrade pip:
+### 4. Upgrade pip:
 ```
 python -m pip install -U pip
 ```
-4. Create & Activate Virtual Environment
+### 4. Create & Activate Virtual Environment
 ```
 python -m venv venv
 ```
-5. Install requirements
+### 5. Install requirements
 ```
 pip install -r requirements.txt
 ```
-6. Try out the Transposer with default implementation:
+### 6. Try out the Transposer with default implementation:
 ```
 python main.py
 ```